-International Law Research Guide: Treaties
+International Law Research Guide

-About Treaties
+Treaties Definitions

 Treaties (also called covenants, protocols, acquis, conventions, pacts or charters) are international agreements between states and/or international organizations.
 Treaties are primary sources of international law.